 The most recent data supplied from the FLDOE indicates that that the percentile ranking generated from the ROI index was at 80% for Howard D. McMillan Middle School during the 2004-05 school year.
-The return on investment with the percent of the Highest ROI Value was at 76%.
-It is our goal to improve this standing by 2% points.
+It is our goal to improve this standing by 1% points.

-Howard D. McMillan Middle School will improve its ranking of the State of Florida Return of Investment (ROI) index publication from the 76 percentile in 2004 to the 78 percentile on the next publication of the index.
+Howard D. McMillan Middle School will improve its ranking of the State of Florida Return of Investment (ROI) index publication by one percentile on the next publication of the index.

-TIME LINE STRATEGIES PERSONS RESPONSIBLE (Identify by titles) START END ALIGNMENT BUDGET Monitor the after school tutorial program to ensure regular student attendance.
-Assistant Principal of Curriculum 8/14/06 5/30/07 District Strategic \$0.00 Become more informed about the use of financial resources in relation to school programs.
-Principal, Assistant Principals, Curriculum Leaders Team Leaders 8/14/06 5/30/07 Community Partnerships \$0.00 Consider reconfiguration of existing resources or taking advantage of a broader resource base, e.g. grants, private foundations, volunteer networks.
-Principal, Assistant Principals, Curriculum Leaders, Team Leaders 8/14/06 5/30/07 Community Partnerships \$0.00 Collaborate with the district on resource allocation.
-Principal, Assistant Principals 8/14/06 5/30/07 District Strategic \$0.00 Consider shared use of facilities, partnering with community agencies.
-Principal, Assistant Principals 8/14/06 5/30/07 District Strategic \$0.00 Create student programs based on data-driven results.
-Principal, Assistant Principals 8/14/06 5/30/07 Continuous Improvement Model \$0.00
+STRATEGIES PERSONS RESPONSIBLE START DATE END DATE ALIGNMENT BUDGET Monitor the after school tutorial program to ensure regular student attendance.
+Assistant Principal of Curriculum 08/20/07 06/05/08 Continuous Improvement Model 0 Become more informed about the use of financial resources in relation to school programs.
+Principal,Assistant Principals,Curriculum LeadersTeam Leaders 08/20/07 06/05/08 Continuous Improvement Model 0 Consider reconfiguration of existing resources or taking advantage of a broader resource base, e.g. grants, private foundations, volunteer networks.
+Principal,Assistant Principals,Curriculum Leaders,Team Leaders 08/20/07 06/05/08 Continuous Improvement Model 0 Collaborate with the district on resource allocation.
+Principal,Assistant Principals 08/20/07 06/05/08 Continuous Improvement Model 0 Consider shared use of facilities, partnering with community agencies.
+Principal,Assistant Principals 08/20/07 06/05/08 Improve Public Perception 0 Create student programs based on data-driven results.
+Principal, Assistant Principals 08/20/07 06/05/08 Continuous Improvement Model 0